kebab0o/CLI-Calendar-Proj/README.md

----

 # Command-Line Calendar Project

-The Command-Line Calendar is a CLI application designed for event and task management, available in Python, C# and JavaScript versions.
+The Command-Line Calendar is a CLI application designed for event and task management, available in Python, C#, and JavaScript versions.
 Users can manage events by adding, modifying, deleting, or listing tasks within the command line.
-Each version offers a unique approach to interacting with the calendar, leveraging the strengths of each programming language.
+Each version leverages the strengths of its respective language to provide a unique and efficient approach to interacting with the calendar.

 ## Project Goals